ChrisCoder9000/react-context-builder/README.md

 ````

 This example demonstrates how to create a context provider and a custom hook using the `contextBuilder` function.
 The `Provider` component wraps your application and provides the state and actions to its children.
 The `useHook` function returns the current state and the actions that can be used to update the state.

+Note that in addition to the custom `increment` and `decrement` actions, you automatically get setters for each state property.
+In this example, `actions.setName` is automatically generated and can be used to update the `name` state.